SwethaRedd/Restaurant-App/src/assignment.md

 # Chapter 06 - Exploring the world

-●\*\*\*\* What is a Microservice?
+# ●\*\*\*\* What is a Microservice?

-●\*\*\*\* What is Monolith architecture?
+# ●\*\*\*\* What is Monolith architecture?

 ● What is the difference between Monolith and Microservice?
 ● Why do we need a useEffect Hook?
 ● What is Optional Chaining?

 ???

-● What is Shimmer UI?
+# What is Shimmer UI?

 is a library, that uses a gradient animation to create a shimmer effect, mimicking content while it's loading.
 It is a dynnamic & customizable placeholder content solution designed for react and native.

-● What is the difference between JS expression and JS statement
+# What is the difference between JS expression and JS statement

-● What is Conditional Rendering, explain with a code example Rendering on the conditional basis is, conditional rendering.
+# What is Conditional Rendering, explain with a code example

+Rendering something on the conditional basis is, conditional rendering.
 Ex:
  if (listOfRestaurants.length === 0) {
 return <Shimmer />;
 }

-● Why do we even need state variables? if we use normal JS varibale and used the handler function to update the variable, it will update the variable but the UI won't be updated.
+# Why do we even need state variables?

+if we use normal JS varibale and used a handler function to update the variable, it will update the variable but the UI won't be updated.
 Coz the ui is not rendered.we some how need to refresh the page to update the latest value.
-So basically JS variables won;t work in such cases.
+So basically JS variables won't work in such cases.

 If we want to make our component dynamic, something should be there to update the local state, this is where the useState comes into the picture.